IamGPIO/Bitaxe-Kick-Stand/README.md

 The stand has been designed for the awesome Bitaxe Open Source bitcoin miner as developed by Skot9000 and team (https://bitaxe.org/)

 There are two versions of the "Kick Stand" file sets.
-The two versions are "With Logo" and "Without Logo".
+The two versions are "With Logo" and "No Logo".

 "With Logo": Recess for a bespoke Bitaxe sticker of which image file is in this repository.
 "No Logo": No recess.